kiranmak/draft-detnet-ocn/draft-km-detnet-for-ocn.md

 - Control Loop:
- : Control loops are part of process control systems in which desired process response is provided as input to the controller, which performs the corresponding action (using actuators) and reads the output values.
+ : Control loops are part of process control systems in which desired process response is provided as input to the 'process controller', which performs the corresponding action (using actuators) and reads the output values.
 Since no error correction is performed, these are called open control loops.